 As a parent, thinking about the possibility that a day could come when you cannot raise your child can be heartbreaking.
 But building a comprehensive estate plan to protect your minor child is one of the most important things you can do for them.
 But what do you do if you and your child's other parent are separated or divorced?
 Even if the relationship didn’t end harmoniously, for the sake of your child, it’s worth setting your differences aside temporarily to discuss these important issues.

 Here are five major things to discuss with your ex:

 It’s common upon remarriage to commingle assets and finances.
 And if you don’t properly plan for your child in your estate plan, it’s likely that if you die, all of your assets will end up going to your new spouse—effectively disinheriting your child.
-If you or your ex are contemplating remarriage, it’s important to talk to your attorney and make sure there is a plan in place to ensure that your children will be provided for.
+If you or your ex are contemplating remarriage, it’s essential to talk to your attorney and make sure there is a plan to ensure that your children will be provided for.

 Need Help Establishing a Plan For Your Child(ren)?

 If you need to establish a plan for your child(ren) or are unsure if you have the right plan in place, please contact our office at 919-443-3035 or visit our website to schedule a free needs assessment call with one of our friendly client welcome specialists.